Should You Consider Breast Augmentation Revision?

 Typically, breast revision surgery is an outpatient procedure, and you will be able to go home once your surgical team is confident that you are on your way to recovery and no immediate complications arise.

-Your experience breast surgeon will outline recommendations and provide advice to speed up the healing process before you are discharged, and follow-up appointments will be arranged to check on your progress
+Your experienced breast surgeon will outline recommendations and provide advice to speed up the healing process before you are discharged, and follow-up appointments will be arranged to check on your progress

 As stated, most initial breast augmentation surgeries are a success.
-However, in the instance that you truly are not happy with the outcome of your breast implant surgery, or you have experienced side effects or are at risk of further problems, you may want to consider a breast implant revision.
+However, in the instance that you truly are not happy with the outcome of your Chicago breast augmentation, or you have experienced side effects or are at risk of further problems, you may want to consider a breast implant revision at our Chicago plastic surgery practice, Michael Horn Plastic Surgery and Med Spa.